Azure/azure-sdk-for-net/src/ResourceManagement/DataFactory/DataFactoryManagement/DataFactoryManagementChangelog.md

 _Release date: 2016.05.25_

 ### Feature Additions
-* The following optional properties have been added to CopyActivity to to enable tuning of copy performance:
+* The following optional properties have been added to Copy activity type to enable tuning of copy performance:
     * ParallelCopies
     * CloudDataMovementUnits